 This rich and sweet whiskey-spiced Irish Coffee is topped with thick whipped cream.

-- 4 oz hot brewed coffee (medium or dark roast)
+- 4 ounces hot brewed coffee (medium or dark roast)

 - Warm the glass by pouring in hot water and letting it sit for a few minutes.